dpap31/TodoMVC/README.md

 # TodoMVC
-Because all the hipsters are using Ember JS..
+Because all the hipsters are using Ember.js..